craftercms/docs/source/reference/modules/social/index.rst

 Configuration
 -------------

-To configure Crafter Social, please see :ref:`newIa-crafter-social-admin`
+To configure Crafter Social, please see :ref:`crafter-social-admin`